wenwenguo0902/wenwenguo0902.github.io/content/authors/admin/_index.md

 ## About Me

-Wenwen Guo is an incoming PhD student at the School of Journalism and Communication, TsingHua University, supervised by professor Qing'an Zhou.
-She strives to leverage data-driven, quantitative methods to answer social inequality problems on a global scale.
+Wenwen Guo is an incoming PhD student at the School of Journalism and Communication, TsingHua University, supervised by Professor Qing'an Zhou.
+She strives to leverage data-driven, computer-mediated methods to mitigate social inequality on a global scale.